 A. Organizational meeting.
-When the time specified by law arrives for the first convening of the newly elected Council, the Mayor

-[shall] will call the Council to order and [shall] appoint a temporary Clerk.
-The Council [shall] will then elect a Chair, Vice-Chair, and Presiding Officer Pro Tempore.
-The Chair [shall] will assume the position of the presiding officer immediately [upon] on election (Section 3-5.1, Revised Charter of the County of Maui (1983), as amended ("Charter").
+When the time specified by law arrives for the first convening of the newly elected Council, the Mayor will call the Council to order and appoint a temporary Clerk.
+The Council will then elect a Chair, Vice-Chair, and Presiding Officer Pro Tempore.
+The Chair will assume the position of the presiding officer immediately on election (Section 3-5.1, Revised Charter of the County of Maui (1983), as amended ("Charter").

-- B. Regular meetings.
+B. Regular meetings.
 Regular meetings are Council meetings that are scheduled on the approved annual Council calendar.
-The Chair may reschedule a regular meeting for a different date or place within the same month. - C. Special meetings.
-Special meetings may be called at any time by Council resolution or by the Chair. - D. Emergency meetings.
-Emergency meetings [shall] will be governed by Subsection 4-2.6 of the Charter and Section 92-8, Hawaii Revised Statutes ("HRS").
-An emergency meeting may be held by telephone conference or videoconference in the event of public calamity, if the Chair finds [such means are] it prudent. - E. At least two Council meetings per month.
+The Chair may reschedule a regular meeting for a different date or place within the same month.

+C. Special meetings.
+Special meetings may be called at any time by Council resolution or by the Chair.

+D. Emergency meetings.
+Emergency meetings will be governed by Subsection 4-2.6 of the Charter and Section 92-8, Hawaii Revised Statutes ("HRS").
+An emergency meeting may be held by telephone conference or videoconference in the event of public calamity, if the Chair finds it prudent.

+E. At least two Council meetings per month.
 Section 3-5.2 of the Charter states, in part: "The council shall meet regularly at least twice in every month at such times and places as the council may prescribe by rule."
-For the purpose of compliance with the Charter's requirement of at least two Council meetings per month, the following [shall] will be counted as a Council meeting: the organizational meeting convened [pursuant to] in accordance with Subsection A [of this rule], any regular meeting convened [pursuant to] in accordance with Subsection B [of this rule], any special meeting convened [pursuant to] in accordance with Subsection C [of this rule], and any emergency meeting convened [pursuant to] in accordance with Subsection D [of this rule]. - F. Public hearings.
-The Chair [shall] may schedule a public hearing for the Council when required by law or when deemed advisable.
+For the purpose of compliance with the Charter's requirement of at least two Council meetings per month, the following will be counted as a Council meeting: the organizational meeting convened in accordance with Subsection A, any regular meeting convened in accordance with Subsection B, any special meeting convened in accordance with Subsection C, and any emergency meeting convened in accordance with Subsection D.

+F. Public hearings.
+The Chair may schedule a public hearing for the Council when required by law or when deemed advisable.
 A public hearing is for the purpose of receiving testimony on one or more bills and resolutions.
-No voting [shall] may occur unless necessary for the orderly conduct of the public hearing. - G. Start time.
-The Chair [shall] will determine the start time of all Council meetings and public hearings convened [pursuant to this rule]. - H. Meetings by videoconference.
-Each presiding officer [shall] will attempt to accommodate any Council member's request for a meeting by videoconference, when practicable.
+No voting may occur unless necessary for the orderly conduct of the public hearing.

+G. Start time.
+The Chair will determine the start time of all Council meetings and public hearings convened.

+H. Meetings by videoconference.
+Each presiding officer will attempt to accommodate any Council member's request for a meeting by videoconference, when practicable.